Foxcirc/Foxcirc/README.md

 - And I'd like to learn Go and Zig 🦦
 - (but I just can't stop using Rust please help me)

-Feel free to message me whenever you want, I like meeting new people If you wanna find anything cool on my profile, you should check out my pinned repos.
+Feel free to message me whenever you want, I like meeting new people.
+If you wanna find anything cool on my profile, you should check out my pinned repos.

 Oh yeah, I almost forgot to tell you...
 I use Artix Linux btw